📗

 SIGHUP

 When you execute a command in the terminal, it will block other commands until it finishes.
 If you close the terminal during the execution, the command will terminate also.
-Because a SIGHUP will be sent to that process (the executing program), and terminate it.
+Because a will be sent to that process (the executing program), and terminate it.
 Below prevent this from happening even you close the terminal.

 Run with nohup and &